Kyle Isbel Player Props: Royals vs. Dodgers

-Kyle Isbel -- with a slugging percentage of .429 in his past 10 games, including five extra-base hits -- will be in action for the Kansas City Royals against the Los Angeles Dodgers, with Bobby Miller on the mound, on June 30 at 8:10 PM ET.
+On Sunday, Kyle Isbel (.161 batting average in his past 10 games, with two doubles, a home run, two walks and three RBI) and the Kansas City Royals play the Los Angeles Dodgers, whose starting pitcher will be Tony Gonsolin.
+First pitch is at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Guardians.
+In his previous game he had a hitless showing (0-for-2) against the Dodgers.

 Kyle Isbel Game Info & Props vs. the Dodgers